yo3gfh/textedit/README.md

 **Features**

 * Uses Richedit v4.1 to open/edit/save text in ANSI and UNICODE (UTF8/16/32-LE/BE with/without BOM).
-You cand use Richedit 3.0/2.0 if you want (undef HAVE_MSFTEDIT), but not 1.0 (does not support UNICODE).
+You can use Richedit 3.0/2.0 if you want (undef HAVE_MSFTEDIT), but not 1.0 (does not support UNICODE).
 It works on win7, 8 and 10, should work on xp sp3 too.
 Please note that  it does not use features specific to latest Richedit versions (7.5 on W8 and 8.5 on W10).
 * Multiple file support (tabbed).
 * Execute external programs, optionally capturing console output (you may use it as a crude IDE).
 * View current selection as HEX.